 - Determining the species of animal.

-- Locate all entry points.
+- Locating all entry points.

-- Seal the property.
+- Sealing the property.

 During our consultation, we will report back to the homeowner or business owner with our findings.
-During this consultation, we will discuss with them what it will take to completely seal the property to assure no future occurrence, and begin the trapping and exclusion process.
+During this consultation, we will discuss what it will take to completely seal the property to assure no future occurrence, and begin the trapping and exclusion process.